Evolution of $\beta$-decay half-lives at finite-temperatures: Theoretical formalism

-In order to calculate the nuclear ground state, finite-temperature Hartree-BCS theory (FT-HBCS) is used, that includes both pairing correlations and finite-temperature effects \cite{GOODMAN198130, yuksel2014effect}.
-Spherical symmetry is assumed.
-In this work, only isovector pairing (T=1, S=0) contributes to the ground-state calculations and leads to the partial occupation of states.
+In this work, the finite-temperature Hartree-BCS theory (FT-HBCS) is applied to calculate the nuclear properties of nuclei, and spherical symmetry is assumed in the calculations \cite{GOODMAN198130, yuksel2014effect}.
+In the present work, only isovector pairing (T=1, S=0) contributes to the FT-HBCS calculations and leads to the partial occupation of states.
 The isovector pairing strength parameters $G_{n(p)}$ are adjusted according to the five-point mass formula for each nucleus \cite{PhysRevC.96.024303}.

-The charge-exchange excitations are calculated using the finite-temperature proton-neutron relativistic quasiparticle random-phase approximation (FT-PNRQRPA) \cite{PhysRevC.101.044305, yksel2019nuclear, SOMMERMANN1983163}.
+The charge-exchange excitations are calculated using the finite-temperature proton-neutron relativistic quasiparticle random-phase approximation (FT-PNRQRPA) [see Refs. \cite{PhysRevC.96.024303,PhysRevC.101.044305, yksel2019nuclear, SOMMERMANN1983163} for more details].
 Both isovector (T = 1, S = 0) and isoscalar pairing (T = 0, S = 1) contribute in the particle-particle ($pp$) residual interaction part of the FT-PNRQRPA \cite{PhysRevC.67.034312, PhysRevC.69.054303}.
 For the isoscalar pairing, we employ formulation with a short-range repulsive Gaussian combined with a weaker longer-range attractive Gaussian

 where $\prod\limits_{S =1, T=0}$ denotes projector on T = 0, S = 1 states.
 For the ranges we use $\mu_1$ = 1.2 fm, and $\mu_2$ = 0.7 fm, and strengths are set to $g_1 = 1$ and $g_2 =-2$~\cite{PhysRevC.69.054303}.
 For the isovector pairing in residual interaction we employ pairing part of the Gogny interaction \cite{PhysRevC.88.034308}.
 Isoscalar pairing strength $V_0^{is}$ is considered as a free parameter that can be constrained by the Gamow-Teller excitation or $\beta$-decay experimental data.
 In this work, the functional form introduced in Ref. \cite{NIU2013172} is used,